AppertaFoundation/Patient-OptOut-Checker/README.md

 #### Configuring the 'Opt-Out Checker'
 Upon downloading the application, there are two files that must be configured for your trust.

-***'appsettings.json'*** is located at PatientOptOutAPI/appsettings.json.
+***'appsettings.json'*** is located at PublishedFiles/API/appsettings.json.
 There are three variables to change here:
 - ***'DataWarehouseContext'*** stores the connection string for the database that contains the table of patients that have opted-out.
 This is what the program will compare the entered numbers against.
+- ***'LogContext'*** stores the connection string for the database in which the application will create a table to store logs of what users entered, should the ***'LoggingEnabled'*** attribute be set to true.
+Should you decide to use logging, the command ```Update-Database -Context LogContext``` must be run in the package manager console prior to running the program
 - ***'FrontEndUrl'*** will store the desired url address for the front end, this is used for CORS.
 - ***'ActiveDirectoryGroupName'*** stores the name of the AD Group that the user must be a part of the access the application.
 It is recommended that a new AD group is created to add users of the application to.
 The API will pick up the name of the domain it is running on automatically.
+- ***'LoggingEnabled'*** will enable logs to be created and stored if set to true, whereas no logs will be created if set to false

- ***'environment.ts'*** is located at PatientOptOutFrontEnd/ClientApp/src/environments/environment.ts.
+ ***'environment.ts'*** is located at PublishedFiles/FrontEnd/ClientApp/dist/PatientOptOutFrontEnd/assets/settings.json.
 There are four more variables to change here:
 - ***'apiUrl'*** is the web url for the 'Opt-Out Checker' API that points to the location of both the authentication service and the numbers service.
 Only the base part is needed
 - ***'trustDisclaimer'*** is the text that will be displayed at the bottom of the page.
 It is recomended that a link to NHS Digital's page on the Opt-Out Scheme is provided, as well as a link to your trust's individual privacy notice
 - ***'initialDisclaimer'*** is the text that will show on the 'Terms of Use' pop-up that will appear upon entering the website
 - ***'noAccess'*** text that will be displayed on the screen when an unauthorised user attempts to access the website

-You can also change the logo displayed in the top right of the screen by changing the image ***'Logo.jpg'*** located at PatientOptOutFrontEnd/ClientApp/src/assets/Logo.jpg.
+You can also change the logo displayed in the top right of the screen by changing the image ***'Logo.jpg'*** located at PublishedFiles/FrontEnd/ClientApp/dist/PatientOptOutFrontEnd/assets/Logo.jpeg.
 The file name must remain the same.
 ***

 #### Configuring a Database Table